equinor/witsml-explorer/CONTRIBUTING.md

 For our non frontend code, we use [dotnet-format](https://github.com/dotnet/format) for validating and fixing code that does not follow the project rules.
 They can be found in `.editorconfig` at the project root.

 ### Run checks as a pre-commit hook
-We use [Husky](https://github.com/typicode/husky) to run `ESLint` and `dotnet-format` as pre commit hooks.
+We use [Husky](https://github.com/typicode/husky) to run `ESLint` `Prettier` and `dotnet-format` as pre commit hooks.
 This will give errors when creating commits that causes checks to fail.

 ## Project overview
 Here you will get a brief overview of the system flow and project structure.

 ### Project structure summary
-This solution consists of 3 projects:
+This solution consists of 4 projects:
 * Witsml
   * Contains domain objects which maps to the XML structure from a Witsml server.
 It also contains functionality to build queries for a set of Witsml objects (well, wellbore, rig, log).
 * WitsmlExplorer.Api
   * Api used by the frontend application.
 Every request from the frontend will be handled here.
 Receive job descriptions and spawn workers for every writing operations done on a witsml server.
-* WitsmlExplorer.Api
+* WitsmlExplorer.Console
   * Console application to be used without web GUI
 * WitsmlExplorer.Frontend
   * Frontend web application which is what the user sees and interacts with.